Do you dream of at least a thousand free ways to drive traffic to your website?

 Sooner or later, your articles will become old content.

-I mean, if your first blog post was published 5 years ago, it's not really that fresh anymore, is it?
+I mean, if your first blog post goes back years, it’s not really that fresh anymore, is it?

 OK, so how can you deal with that?

 Well, you should republish your content with a new publishing date.